edgelesssys/marblerun.sh/content/docs/introduction.md

 ![logo](/img/mr_logo.svg)

-Marblerun is a framework for creating distributed confidential-computing apps.
+Marblerun is a framework for creating distributed confidential computing apps.

 Build your confidential microservices with [EGo or another runtime]({{< ref "docs/features/runtimes.md" >}}), distribute them with Kubernetes on an SGX-enabled cluster, and let Marblerun take care of the rest.
 Deploy end-to-end secure and verifiable AI pipelines or crunch on sensitive big data in the cloud.
 Confidential computing at scale has never been easier.